KianShepherd/dusk/README.md

         - `bignum.ds` also provides these for handling of float and integer numbers of unbounded size
             - BigInt
             - BigFloat
+        - `vector.ds` also provides these for handling of various vector types.
+            - Vec<int>
+            - Vec<float>
+            - Vec<T> template type for other Structs
+        - `linkedlists.ds` also provides these for handling of various linked list types
+            - LinkedList<int>
+            - LinkedList<T> template type for other Structs
     - Array Types
         - boolean array
         - strings